 There will be eight assignments, each of which will carry a weight of 1.875% towards the final class grade.
 Assignments will be graded on three scales.
-A score of 50% will be given to an assignment which is clearly incomplete, but has made a start towards answering some of the questions.
-A score of 75% will be given to an assignment which is largely complete, but does not answer every question in full.
-A score of 100% will be given to an assignment which is clearly well-done, and answers all of the assigned problems.
+A score of 50% will be given to an assignment that is clearly incomplete but has made a start toward answering some of the questions.
+A score of 75% will be given to an assignment that is largely complete but does not answer every question in full.
+A score of 100% will be given to an assignment that is clearly well done and answers all of the assigned problems.

 The assignments will involve both theoretical and empirical work.
-If you have any question on the problem sets, please ask me or TA during our office hours.
+If you have any questions on the problem sets, please ask me or TA during our office hours.
 Our office hours are for you.

 Answers to assignments are to be submitted via Canvas.
-You can scan your answer into a pdf using a free app on your smart phone.
+You can scan your answer into a pdf using a free app on your smartphone.
 DO NOT email assignments.

-Assignments are due at 11:59pm on Fridays.
+Assignments are due at 11:59 pm on Wednesdays.
 LATE answers will not be accepted!
 The lowest assignment score will be dropped (if you are happy with the first seven scores, you do not need to submit the last assignment).
 The average of the rest seven scores will be counted toward your final grade.
 The tradeoff for this benefit is that we will be strict about not accepting late assignments.
 Please DO not request an extension for ANY reason.
-Such a request will be ignored automatically.
-Requesting for an exception is not fair to other students and imposes extra burdens on the teaching team.
+Such a request will not be accommodated.
+Requesting an exception is not fair to other students and imposes extra burdens on the teaching team.